DevExpress/devextreme-demos/JSDemos/Demos/Resizable/Overview/description.md

 The Resizable enables you to resize its content.
 In this demo you can drag [handles](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#handles) to resize the DataGrid.

-Configure four properties to specify the boundaries to which you can drag the handles:
+Configure the following properties to specify the boundaries to which you can drag the handles:

 - [minWidth](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#minWidth)
 The lower width boundary.